smartclean/smartclean.github.io/docs/vcs_cmd.md

 nav_order: 6
 ---
 # Consumable Monitoring Solution
-*This solution generates a Work Order when the fill level of the consumable being monitored has dropped below a set level*
+*This solution generates an Alert when the fill level of the consumable being monitored has dropped below a set level*

 Examples of consumables that can be monitored with this Solution:
 1. Toilet Roll (standard toilet roll enclosure that fits our criteria for sensor installation)